-If a driver does any of the following mistakes in a tandem run, the driver will not receive a score for that run and therefore the run will be considered incomplete
+If a driver does any of the following mistakes in a tandem run, the driver will not receive a score for that run and therefore the run will be considered INCOMPLETE.
+Judges reserve the right to add additional INCOMPLETEs for specific tracks.
+These will be discussed during the drivers meeting of that event.